History of Deion Sanders in Timeline

 1998: Divorce from Carolyn Chambers

-In 1998, Deion Sanders divorced Carolyn Chambers.
+In 1998, Deion Sanders divorced his first wife, Carolyn Chambers.

 1999: Marriage to Pilar Biggers-Sanders

-In 1999, Deion Sanders married Pilar Biggers-Sanders.
+In 1999, Deion Sanders married Pilar Biggers-Sanders, with whom he had three children.

-June 2, 2000: Release from the Dallas Cowboys
+June 2, 2000: Release from the Cowboys

-2000: Sanders' Season with the Redskins
+2000: Season with the Redskins

-After retiring from the NFL in 2001, Deion Sanders worked as a pre-game commentator for CBS' The NFL Today.
+In 2001, Deion Sanders retired from the NFL and began working as a pre-game commentator for CBS' The NFL Today.

 2003: Mentoring Devin Hester

-January 2004: Assistant Coach for Dallas Fury
+January 2004: Hired as Assistant Coach to Dallas Fury

-In January 2004, Deion Sanders was hired as an assistant coach for the Dallas Fury, a women's professional basketball team in the National Women's Basketball League.
+In January 2004, Deion Sanders was hired as an assistant coach for the Dallas Fury, a women's professional basketball team in the National Women's Basketball League, despite his lack of organized basketball experience.

 April 2004: Co-hosting GMA Dove Awards

-May 2004: UPN cancels GMA Dove Awards Broadcast
+May 2004: UPN cancels GMA Dove Awards broadcast

-2004: Departure from CBS' The NFL Today
+2004: Departure from The NFL Today

 September 2, 2005: Hurricane Katrina Relief Challenge

-April 2006: Owner of Austin Wranglers
+April 2006: Ownership of Austin Wranglers

 In April 2006, Deion Sanders became an owner of the Austin Wranglers, an Arena Football League team.

-2006: Hester Drafted to the Bears
+2006: Hester Drafted by Chicago Bears

 In 2006, Devin Hester, whom Deion Sanders mentored, was drafted by the Chicago Bears in the second round of the NFL draft.